Fishing - The Art of Fall Trout Fishing

 • Stealth matters in clear, low water.

-• Protect spawning fish and beds.
+• Protect spawning fish and spawning beds.

 Why Fall Trout Fishing Works So Well